The State of Recruitment Report

 - Provide clear expectations about the number of steps and the types of interviews they’ll participate in throughout the interviewing process.

 - Share tips to ace video interviews, which we’ve learned are here to stay.
-This way, candidates can prepare to present themselves in the best light and reduce pre-interview anxiety, improving the overall candidate experience.
+This way, candidates can prepare to present themselves in the best light and reduce pre-interview anxiety, improving the overall experience.

 Organizations that invest in a strong candidate experience improve the quality of their new hires by 70%